mParticle/docs/src/pages/guides/platform-guide/journeys/overview/index.md

 <img alt="journey with one milestone" src="/images/journeys/one-path.png" width="250">

-In this journey, all high-value customers are sent an email, and then all of the high-value customers who are also long-term customers are sent an SMS.
+In this journey, all high-value customers are sent an email, and then all of the high-value customers who are also long-term customers are sent to Google BigQuery.

 Notice the following: